zoefraz/ts-clinic-website/index.md

 description: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
 We hope that you will find this website informative and helpful."

 hero_title: "Multi-Disciplinary Tuberous Sclerosis Clinic at Boston Children's Hospital"
-hero_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
-We hope that you will find this website informative and helpful."
+hero_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders."

 # Home Page Intro Text Above CTAs
 intro_headline: "Welcome"